 - Number of months between readings: 5

-Residents who move in after the sewer rates are set in the spring are charged the average sewer rate based on 8,000 gallons until the next spring when their average rate is established.
+Residents who move in after the sewer rate is set in the spring are charged the city’s average sewer rate, based on 8,000 gallons, until the following spring when their personal average rate will be established.

 Q: What does the sewer base rate and consumption rate pay for?